 submitted class is added to the button via click, a CSS animation changes the padding on the button, thereby revealing more rings and creating a "ripple".
 The animation of

-padding here is one we would have to pay attention to, perf-wise, as we are redrawing the padding box throughout the animation.
+padding here is one we would have to pay attention to, perf-wise, as we are we are forcing the engine to have to do relayout through to composite for the duration of the animation.
 I initially considered changing the

 background-size property to achieve this effect, but that has undesirable effects cross-browser, such as tiling the ellipses, or stretching them.